kovidgoyal/calibre/src/calibre/manual/gui.rst

 All available formats as well as metadata is stored to disk for each selected book.
 Metadata is stored in an OPF file.

 Saved books can be re-imported to the library without any loss of information by using the :ref:`Add books <add_books>` action.

+You can control the file name and folder structure of files saved to disk by setting up a template in :guilabel:`Preferences->Import/Export->Saving books to disk`.
+Also see :ref:`templatelangcalibre`.

 .. _fetch_news: